Struggling with credit card debt? Get your FREE quote today!

 It's important to talk to your partner about money

-The information below gives you eight key topics you should cover in the conversations you have with your partner about money and finance.
+Finance may not seem like a romantic topic, but it can make or break your relationship (money problems are a leading cause of divorce).
+Here are eight key topics to discuss with your partner about money and finance.
 The sooner you address these potential issues, the less likely you are to face conflicts about your finances in the future.

 Budgeting is one of the eight pillars of finance

-This should be the first topic you talk about, because how you manage your money day-to-day has a big impact on every other aspect of your finances , and the daily management of your money can cause a lot of friction in your household if both partners aren’t on the same page.
+How you manage your money day-to-day has a big impact on every other aspect of your finances and can cause a lot of friction in your household if both partners aren’t on the same page.

-• Do you have set amounts of money you allocate for specific recurring purchases, such as setting a spending limit on dining out or entertainment?
+• Do you have spending limits on things like dining out or entertainment?

 Debt management is a key pillar of personal finance